-''' niessen@deeper-sdv04:/direct/homec/zdvex/niessen/src/mpi > srun ./hello_cluster srun: cluster configuration lacks support for cpu binding Hello world from process 6 of 8 on deeper-sdv07 Hello world from process 7 of 8 on deeper-sdv05 Hello world from process 4 of 8 on deeper-sdv06 Hello world from process 0 of 8 on deeper-sdv04 Hello world from process 5 of 8 on deeper-sdv05 Hello world from process 1 of 8 on deeper-sdv06 Hello world from process 1 of 8 on deeper-sdv04 '''
+''' niessen@deeper-sdv04:/direct/homec/zdvex/niessen/src/mpi > srun ./hello_cluster srun: cluster configuration lacks support for cpu binding Hello world from process 6 of 8 on deeper-sdv07 Hello world from process 7 of 8 on deeper-sdv07 Hello world from process 3 of 8 on deeper-sdv05 Hello world from process 4 of 8 on deeper-sdv06 Hello world from process 0 of 8 on deeper-sdv04 Hello world from process 2 of 8 on deeper-sdv05 Hello world from process 5 of 8 on deeper-sdv06 Hello world from process 1 of 8 on deeper-sdv04 '''

 You can ignore the warning about the cpu binding.
-ParaStation will pin you processes.
+ParaStation? will pin you processes.